 6. Entries must be submitted online using the Award webpage.
 Finalists must be present in Hamburg 30 March 2020 for the Final Viewing.
 If the finalist is unable to be present, that person, company or institution will be allowed to nominate a representer, who will present the product or concept in Hamburg instead.

 7. All entries must be submitted in English language.

-8. All entries must be submitted until 18 October 8 pm CET 2019.
+8. All entries must be submitted until 24 October midnight CET 2019.
 Delayed entries can not be accepted.
 Subsequent changes of application details and attached documents will not be accepted.

 9. The entry contains a proposal for the classification into one of the categories.
 This choice may be changed by the PC, if the selected category is not appropriate.
 The applicant will be informed accordingly.
 An application may be entered in one category only.
 Just one company, institution or single person is allowed to apply for a category.
 Cooperation partners of the applicant must be mentioned additionally in the application form.

 10. Applicants should explain, why the innovation in their product/ concept is unique in comparison to other products.
 Furthermore they should provide information about a similar existing product/ concept as well as about its development status.
 If these informations are not given, the entry will not receive the full amount of scores.
 Each participant is self-responsible to ensure that the product entered to the Awards does not violate copyright laws or intellectual property rights of another person, company or institution.